make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - There are many techniques
   for generating realistic terrain in a game.
-- Indeed that is a whole topic onto itself and deserves its own presentation.
+- In fact that is a whole topic onto itself and deserves its own presentation.
 - Typically the goal is to generate terrain information like height, slope, and colour for each location on the planet that we are interested in.
 - Perlin noise is one popular approach for this.
-- In order to keep this presentation well-focused, we are going to make a sweeping assumption.
+- In order to keep this presentation within scope, we are going to make a sweeping assumption...
-- We are going to assume that we already know how to generate terrain information given a set of points located randomly over the surface of the planet.
+- We are going to assume that we already know how to generate terrain information given a set of random points on the surface of the planet.
-- We won't worry about how those points are used to generate the height and colour of the terrain, and it is sufficient to say that a suitable technique exists (for example, using Voronoi diagrams).
+- We won't worry about how those points are used to generate the height or colour of the terrain, and it is sufficient to say that a suitable technique exists (for example, using Voronoi diagrams).
-- Now we can focus on simply generating points at random-looking locations.
+- Now we can focus on just generating points distributed evenly over the planet at pseudorandom locations.
 - The first step is to generate a sequence of pseudorandom numbers, and the second step is to map those numbers